 As an employee, you should receive W2 forms that reports your earnings for the year.
 If you were an independent contractor then you should receive a 1099 form.
 If you were both, then expect to get both.
 When you file, in order to maximize your return and lessen the amount of taxes that you owe, be sure to deduct as many legitimate items as possible.
 Consult with with your accountant or tax professional for best results.

-The submission deadline for 2015 IRS Tax Returns is Monday, April 18, 2016, as apposed to the normal April 15th date.
-This is because Washington, D.C., will be celebrating Emancipation Day on the 15th, which causes the traditional tax deadline to be pushed back to Monday, April 18th for the majority of the nation.
+The submission deadline for 2016 IRS Tax Returns is Tuesday, April 18, 2016, as apposed to the normal April 15th date.

 If you miss the tax deadline you can request an extension.
 But I’d advise you to do everything in your power NOT to miss the deadline.
 Just get this tax stuff out the way to avoid extra hassle, fees and delays.

 Filing When You Don’t Have To